artsy/hokusai/README.md

 hokusai configure --kubectl-version <kubectl version> --s3-bucket <bucket name> --s3-key <file key>
 ```

-When running `hokusai setup` `staging.yml` and `production.yml` are created in the hokusai project directory.
+When running `hokusai setup` `staging.yml` and `production.yml` are created in the `./hokusai` project directory.
 These files define what Hokusai calls "stacks", and Hokusai is opinionated about a workflow between a staging and production Kubernetes context.
 Hokusai commands such as `stack`, `env`, `deploy` and `logs` require invocation with either the `--staging` or `--production` flag, which references the respective stack YAML file and interacts with the respective Kubernetes context.

 ### Working with Environment Variables